Replicable-MARL/MARLlib/docs/source/algorithm/facmac.rst

 .. admonition:: You Should Know

-    Some tricks like `gumble_softmax` enables DDPG policy net to output categorical-like action distribution.
+    Some tricks like `gumble_softmax` enables FACMAC net to output categorical-like action distribution.

 Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^